wix-incubator/react-autodocs-utils/README.md

 const componentMetadata = reactAutodocsUtils(path);
 ```

-`componentMetadata` is an object with, unsurprisingly, metadata of component.
+`componentMetadata` is an object with metadata of component.

 ## Example